degossett/gdelt-ai-intelligence-desk/README.md

    * Dictate the tone and depth of the final briefing summaries.

 ## 🚀 The Daily Pipeline
-Every morning at 1:00 AM Mountain Time, the GitHub Actions orchestrator triggers `.github/workflows/daily_pipeline.yml`, which executes the following steps:
+Every day, the GitHub Actions orchestrator triggers `.github/workflows/daily_pipeline.yml`, which executes the following steps:

 1. **Cloud Authentication:** Logs into Google Cloud and downloads the historical SQLite memory bank.
 2. **Containerization:** Builds an isolated Docker environment and installs all Python dependencies.